Boreumdal/twitter-postscaper/README.md

 - retrieved.txt file stores the retrived post and saves it to a JSON format.
 This file can be converted to a JSON by removing the `,` in the last part of the text and putting `[` to the beginning and `]` to the end.
 ![output](./assets/output-json.png)
 - folders with number name.
 This folders are named using JavaScript `new Date().getTime()`.

+ ## Questions
+ If you have any questions.
+Message me on Discord - Boreumdari#8243